tangbeve/tools/_sources/tools/doc/latex.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is a waste of your time to edit bibliographies with the bibitem environment.
-There are several preformated styles available.
+There are several bibliography styles available.
 It includes also styles for ACM and IEEE bibliographies.
 For the ACM style we recommend that you replace abbrv.bst with abbrvurl.bst, add hyperref to your usepackages so you can also display urls in your